 It would be too simplistic to say that the assets of the marriage or a de facto relationship should be divided equally between the spouses.
 In reality, it cannot be strictly or simply be done.

 First, the Family Law Act does not mandate that the assets of a marriage or a relationship be split strictly in half between the parties.
 In fact, s79 of the Family Law Act 1975 gives discretion to the court in dividing up the assets of the marriage between the parties.

-For instance, one partner may have worked at one job all his life and earned a steadily increasing income which the family relied upon to pay regular bills while the other spouse or partner engaged in business that often brought a windfall of profit which enabled the spouses or partners to obtain luxury items.
+For instance, one partner may have worked at one job all his life and earned a steadily increasing income which the family relied upon to pay regular bills while the other spouse or partner engaged in a business that often brought a windfall of profit which enabled the spouses or partners to obtain luxury items.

 Contributions of the spouses are not always equal in value throughout the existence of the marriage or partnership.
 One partner may get laid off or lose his job while the other steadily kept at a job until retirement.
-One spouse may opt to stay at home and raise the children while engaging in small business ventures on the side which steadily brings in additional cash for household expense.
+One spouse may opt to stay at home and raise the children while engaging in small business ventures on the side which steadily brings in additional cash for the household expense.

-Third, the spouses or partners usually want to take away a particular asset of the marriage and neither is willing to split the particular asset in half: for instance, if they own a home, the wife might want to keep the home, and raise their children there.
+Third, the spouses or partners usually want to take away a particular asset of the marriage, and neither is willing to split the particular asset in half: for instance, if they own a home, the wife might want to keep the home and raise their children there.

 If there is a genuine dispute as to the value of the properties, it can be submitted for professional appraisal.
 The parties are then directed to list down the particular items they want to take out from the common asset pool as part of their share.
-If the dispute cannot be resolved in mediation then the matter will be brought for judicial determination.
+If the dispute cannot be resolved through mediation, then the matter will be brought for judicial determination.

-The only risk to the parties in judicial determination of the division of properties is that the court can, in its discretion, take into account actions, behaviour and even the character of the spouses or partners as well as their needs given their general state of health and their capacity for self-support through employment.
+The only risk to the parties in a judicial determination of the division of properties is that the court can, in its discretion, take into account actions, behaviour and even the character of the spouses or partners as well as their needs given their general state of health and their capacity for self-support through employment.